North Shore Challenge Rules

 12) Best Catch:

 The Portland Bait & Tackle best catch title is up for grabs between anglers entering either a kingfish or tuna as part of their bag.
-The winner will be determined by the fish with the greatest length difference over their species benchmarks of 90cm for tuna and 75cm for kingfish.
+If only one of the species is caught over the weekend the winner will be the biggest fish of that species.
+If both tuna and kingfish are caught, the winner will be determined by the fish with the greatest percentage score as rated against their species benchmarks of 90cm for tuna and 75cm for kingfish.
 If anglers are tied on length difference, the winner will be the angler that returned to the beach with their fish first.

 13) Day Two Dash

-On Sunday morning we will be running a quickest catch comp awarding a bonus prize for the first angler to catch a legal length fish of a particular species as identified by admin before the commencement of the day's fishing.
-The first angler back at the beach with a legal fish of the nominated species will be deemed the winner.
+On Sunday morning we will be running a quickest catch comp awarding a bonus prize for the first angler to catch a legal length fish of a particular species as identified by admin at the commencement of the day's fishing.

 14) Entering Fish: